 All to often, buyers are dazzled by a brand new basement conversion and purchase properties with rental units that are not up to code.

-How to avoid this?
 Hire a permit expediter BEFORE you buy to research any property you are interested in.
-But, if you’ve already purchased a property with an illegal basement an expediting service can help you legalize it by quickly closing out old open job orders and removing violations with the New York City Department of Buildings.
+If you’ve already purchased a property with an illegal basement, an expediting service can help you legalize it by quickly closing out old open job orders and removing violations with the New York City DoB.